 Did you know?
 Falls are the most common fatal injury among older Americans, and the most common trauma-related reason for hospital admissions.
 In fact, falls result in more than 2.5 million injuries treated in the ER annually, including more than 734,000 hospitalizations and more than 21,700 deaths.

 “This is a huge, important issue, as statistics show seniors fall quite often,” says Allison Simms, PT, DPT, MHA, Rehab Clinical Manager for VNSNY.
 Because falls can be prevented, the best plan is to reduce the risk of falling both in the home and outside.
 But even with precautionary measures in place, a fall can happen.
-And since falls are so common, Simms says that it’s crucial for caregivers to be prepared and know what to do.
+And since falls are so common, it’s crucial for caregivers to know what to do.

-When a person falls, it’s a natural instinct to help them up, and the fallen person may be embarrassed and want to get up as quickly as possible.
+When a person falls, they may be embarrassed and want to get up as quickly as possible.
+And if you see them, your first instinct may be to help them up.
 But in some cases, this can do more to hurt than help.
 Simms cautions that a fallen person should not try to get up too fast, and caregivers should encourage proceeding slowly and carefully.